schedule online

 Here’s what temperature preferences can reveal about household dynamics:

 • Personal Boundaries and Control: Controlling the thermostat is a small but significant way to assert influence in shared spaces.
-Those who adjust the temperature may be signaling their need for autonomy or control in the household.

 By paying attention to these cues, HVAC zoning can be designed not just as a technical fix but as a tool to ease social friction and honor individual needs.